 That was just one video from my free aperture video series.
 Click here to watch all of them in The Ultimate Guide To Aperture.

-Imagine you are taking pictures of your daughter outside.
-There are trees behind her and she’s wearing a bright yellow dress.
+Imagine you are taking pictures of your daughter at a greenhouse.
+There are plants around her and she’s wearing a bright red dress.
 You want to capture her beauty in a way that makes her infectious joy POP.

 Since she is your subject in this scenario, you are likely going to focus on her bright eyes before taking the shot.
-Of course, you could choose to focus specifically on her nose instead, or a flower in her hand, or her shoes if you wanted!
+Of course, you could choose to focus specifically on her nose instead, or something she is wearing, or her shoes if you wanted!

 Depth of field is how much of the foreground and background are in focus around her eyes (or whatever point you are focused).